SarthakMakhija/tech-lessons-posts/content/en/blog/serialized_snapshot_isolation/index.md

 }
 ```

-The `nextTimestamp` field of `Oracle` denotes the `commitTimestamp` that shall be given to the next transaction that is ready to commit.
+The `nextTimestamp` field of `Oracle` denotes the `commitTimestamp` that shall be given to the next ready-to-commit transaction.
 Based on the field `nextTimestamp`, we can derive the `beginTimestamp`.

 - If the `nextTimestamp` is 10, the next transaction that is ready to commit will be given 10 as its `commitTimestamp`.